Shooting Bench Construction

 By Mike Nelson

 Both benches use 4x4 posts for legs.
-The bench using 4x4 and 2x4 joists is heavier; the bench using 2x6 and 2x4 joists is easier to construct and should be as sturdy.
+The bench using 4x4 and 2x4 joists (shown on the left) is heavier; the bench using 2x6 and 2x4 joists (shown on the right) is easier to construct and should be as sturdy.
 I suggest that you select the materials that are most readily available; the difference in stability is negligible.
 After considering both designs, I selected the 2x6 version.
 To minimize maintenance, I used treated lumber.

 The finished bench was decked with solid, 5/4" decking material, mostly scrap from a home deck construction.
-Though this was the most expensive material considered, it was also the most permanent, and the most convenient.
+Though this was the most expensive material considered, it is also the most permanent and the most convenient.
 The frame was made of green treated lumber and assembly was with coated deck screws.
 The total cost should be about $50, for green treated materials; the use of the more expensive decking boards would add about $30.
-Each image above is linked to a separate window showing a larger view.